RealTimeLogic/MinnowServer/doc/README.md

 A message is an array of two elements, the message-name and the message body.
 The message body may be a primitive type, an object or array.

+For an introduction to the JSON Communication concept, see the [Minnow Server tutorial: How to Communicate Between the Browser and Device using WebSockets](https://realtimelogic.com/blog/2018/11/Creating-SinglePage-Apps-with-the-Minnow-Server#communicate)

 * **Message devname** sent from device to browser after connection establishment: ["devname",["the-device-name"]]
 * **Message nonce** is sent from device to browser just after sending **devname** or each time the user provides wrong credentials: ["nonce"," b64-encoded-12-byte-nonce "].
 See authentication and password management below for more information on how the nonce is used.
 * **Message auth** is sent from browser to client: ["auth", {name:"string",hash:"string"}], where the hash is a 40 byte long password hash in hex form (a 20 byte SHA-1 hash)